TacoNoBurrito/RankUp/README.md

 # Rankup

-Let your players ascent through ranks in a maybe?
+Let your players ascend through ranks in a maybe?
 Factions server?
 Or a prisons server, you never know!

  - This plugin uses EconomyAPI
  - Please report errors to the issues panel (if ur on poggit, this is in github)